Verne D. Mudge: Leyte

-Mudge (in tank) confers with Brigadier general William C. Chase in Tacloban, Leyte.
+Mudge (in tank) confers with Brigadier General William C. Chase in Tacloban, Leyte.

-The next operation for the 1st Cavalry Division was Leyte in the Philippines which was scheduled for October 20, 1944.
+The next operation for the 1st Cavalry Division was Leyte in the Philippines, scheduled for October 20, 1944.
 The operation began with heavy aerial and naval bombardment in the morning that day and lasted for several hours.
 First units landed around 10:00 with orders to secure Tacloban Airfield and Cataisan Peninsula.
-Mudge went ashore at 14:00 and assumed command of his 1st Cavalry Division establishing the Division Command Post at San Ricardo.
-The Tacloban Airfield was captured at 16:00 and following day units of Mudge's division began the attack on city of Tacloban, the provincial capital which was captured few hours later.
+Mudge went ashore at 14:00 and assumed command of his 1st Cavalry Division, establishing the Division Command Post at San Ricardo.
+The Tacloban Airfield was captured at 16:00, and following day units of Mudge's division began the attack on city of Tacloban, the provincial capital, which was captured a few hours later.
 Mudge personally toured his units during the fighting in Tacloban while enemy snipers were still firing.
-Meanwhile the rest of the division captured Samar Island.
+Meanwhile, the rest of the division captured Samar Island.

-On November 9, 1944 while on the inspection trip in the west Leyte mountains in order to obtain first-hand information on the problems which were afflicting the troops of his division, Mudge accompanied a small patrol on the five-mile hike in the area situated deep in the remoted mountain passes between Mt.
+On November 9, 1944, while on the inspection trip in the west Leyte mountains in order to obtain first-hand information on the problems which were afflicting the troops of his division, Mudge accompanied a small patrol on the five-mile hike in the area deep in the remote mountain passes between Mt.
 Pina and Mt.
 Badian.
 When a patrol came under Japanese fire, he remained calm and directed his troops in the face of enemy fire.
-The frequent visits to the frontlines helped Mudge to determine accurately the disposition of his troops and supply problems.
+The frequent visits to the front lines helped Mudge to accurately determine the disposition of his troops and supply problems.

-Mudge then led his units during the advance along the north coast of Leyte, and secured Leyte Valley, with elements landing on and securing Samar Island.
+Mudge led his units during the advance along the north coast of Leyte, and secured Leyte Valley, with elements landing on and securing Samar Island.
 Moving down Ormoc Valley (in Leyte) and across the Ormoc plain, the division reached the west coast of Leyte on January 1, 1945.
-For his service in Leyte, Mudge received Silver Star for bravery and Legion of Merit for command of his division.
+For his service in Leyte, Mudge received the Silver Star for bravery and the Legion of Merit for command of his division.